 Also known as white zinfandel, this rosé is the king of the bunch when it comes to popularity.
 Most zinfandel rosés offer a balanced experience that combines dryness and moderate sweetness.
 This balance makes it a great rosé for pairing with basically any cheese that suits your fancy.

 Ready to learn more about cheese pairing?
 We’ve covered everything you need to know about pairing cheese with wine, food, beer, and more.
 Start with our beginner’s guide or just dive into whatever topic piques your interest.
 Explore a world of cheese pairing at your fingertips!

 Flex your cheese pairing muscles and get creative, or try one of our cheese board recipes like this Summertime Cheese Board or this Sweet and Savory Brunch Cheese Board.
 If you want to cook a full meal, try our selection of over 300 handcrafted recipes featuring Wisconsin Cheese.
 Share your creation with us on Instagram or Facebook and become part of the largest cheese community in the world!

 Want to make cheese pairing even easier?
 You can plan your cheese board ahead of time and get your favorite Wisconsin Cheeses delivered right to your door with our continuously updated list of cheesemakers and retailers that allow you to order cheese online.
 Award-winning Wisconsin Cheese is just a click away.

 Is rosé good with cheese?

 In a word: yes!
 Most rosés pair very well with a variety of cheeses due to their light fruitiness and acidity.
-Delicate cheeses like fresh mozzarella make particularly good pairings with rosés compared to traditional red or white wines.
-We’d recommend being cautious about pairing piquant or strong cheeses like aged blues or gorgonzola.
+Delicate cheeses, like fresh mozzarella, make particularly good pairings with rosés compared to traditional red or white wines.
+We’d recommend being cautious about pairing piquant or pungent cheeses like aged blues or gorgonzola.
 Although delicious, these cheeses can easily overpower a rosé.

 What does rosé pair well with?